firstandthird/wordpress-template-2022/README.md

 http://localhost/wp-admin/post-new.php?post_type=page

-Then go to http://localhost/wp-admin/options-reading.php and set **Your homepage displays** to **A static page** and select your Home page.
+Then go to http://localhost/wp-admin/options-reading.php, set **Your homepage displays** to **A static page**, and select your Home page.